benmvp/slides/2019/ato/react-eco.md

 </div>

 NOTES:
+- Next way is Component CSS
 - Component CSS is the exact same as Global CSS
   * Except the CSS is imported by the Component
   * Instead of some external process that bundles everything
   * Therefore if the Component isn't used in the app the CSS won't be included in the bundle
+- Need a bundler that can handle bundling CSS
+  * Processing SASS in our case

 /////
 <!-- .slide: data-background="url(../../img/nav-react/shaun-low-498556-blue-gray-coral-unsplash.jpg) no-repeat center" data-background-size="cover" -->